MBC Group: Shahid

 The first free "video on demand" service in the Arab region, with the biggest streaming library of Arabic content.
 Shahid is the largest premium VOD service in the world outside of China, the US, and India.
 Shahid offers a catalogue of MBC's own shows, as well as dubbed or subtitled foreign content.
 In January 2020, it was announced Shahid partnered with Disney and Fox to bring more than 3,000 hours of content, including Star Wars, Marvel, and such Disney classics as Frozen.
 The Service also announced 9 Arabic originals.

 MBC Hope

 MBC Hope was launched in June 2013 to handle the consumer social relationship elements of MBC.
 This initiative launched campaigns such as "Syrians without an address" and "Stars on board".
 In 2017 MBC Hope was expanded to Egypt, with a goal to support female entrepreneurs.

 MBC+ Variety

 It is a 24-hour entertainment channel that airs Western variety content.
+MBC+ Variety airs English music and is the first international CHR station.
 The channel is now exclusively on Arabsat, My-HD platform.

-Controversy
+MBC+ Variety delivers contemporary Western tunes.

+MBC Loud FM

+Launched in May 2023, MBC Loud FM airs English music and is the first international CHR station in the KSA.
+MBC Loud FM delivers contemporary Western tunes.

+MBC Studios

+In 2018, MBC established its own production studio to produce film and television series targeting at Middle-Eastern audiences.
+MBC Studios later expanded to work with Hollywood studios to produce English-language features.